heptarch/heptarch.github.io/projects.md

 ### 2.4 <a href="#tbc"></a><a id="sec-2-4" name="sec-2-4"></a>

 So, we have something of a recipe.
 This raises the
-question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
+question: if Bell Labs made innovation systematic and simple enough to record in a few bullet points, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
 I don't think Kelly's management was a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
 I mean, you don't get a state-sponsored